+BabyDog actually works with dogs of ALL AGES.
+We are well known for our puppy socialization classes however we have socialization and training programs for adult dogs as well.
 It is NEVER too late to help your dog with a behavioural concern.
-If your pup is now older than 8 months and you are looking for further socialization or training support please get in touch and we will happily refer you to other local trainers that we love.
+If your pup is now older than 8 months and you are looking for further socialization or training support please get in touch or check out our Services Page and we will happily help you out.

 Can I try a socialization class for free?

 Yes, but there are rules to qualify.
 We supply many local dog rescues, veterinarians, breeders and participating Bosley’s pet stores with our First Class Free passes.
-These passes are applicable on Socialization classes, not Training classes.
-These cards are only available to you if you have never attended one of our Socialization classes, and they are NOT available to be picked up at the time of the class.
+These passes are applicable to Socialization classes, not Training classes.
+These cards are only available to you if you have never attended one of our Socialization classes before.
 The purpose of the First Class Free card is to introduce our services to new clients and inspire new dog owners to be pro-active with their puppies regardless of their level of income.